SSWConsulting/SSW.CodeAuditor/README_DOCKER.md

-# Run SSW Auditor in your CI/CD pipeline
+# Run SSW CodeAuditor in your CI/CD pipeline

 Scan any website for broken links and HTML issues by running the following command: